Some comments can drive parents crazy. See if you’re guilty of saying these 4 things you shouldn’t say about other people’s children.

 In most cases, people don’t say these comments with hurtful intentions, but rather as plain observations.
 Still, many of these comments can throw any parent off, either as offensive or flat out wrong.

-See if you’ve heard these comments before that should probably have been left unsaid.
+I’ve been more vocal about calling people out when I hear these types of comments, whether about my own kids or others.
+See if you’ve heard these comments before that should probably have been left unsaid:

 1. Pointing out how different a child’s skin color is